Womens Vintage HatsFebruary 25, 2015

 There is nothing sensible, or practical about womens vintage hats.In fact, I think that unless we’re talking about a poke bonnet, the idea of hats was not to keep a woman warm, cool, or to keep the sun off, even if it’s a sun hat: the idea was to make a woman look dramatic, eye-catching, stylish.
 Hats were the finishing touch to a woman’s outfit.
 Although as well as this, you often find that women were not considered quite “proper” if they went out without one – if a woman in a book, pre 50s, rushes out into the street without even her hat on, you know it’s an emergency.

-But much though I dislike the idea of being thought proper and decent, I do like the idea of wearing hats, and I think they should be worn more often as a simple accessory.
+But much though I dislike the idea of being thought proper and decent, I do like the idea of wearing Womens Vintage Hats, and I think they should be worn more often as a simple accessory.
 I’m not sure why they went away, unless it’s because they’re not entirely practical (as I found when I attempted to bike over a windy bridge wearing a straw trilby on a sunny day – it blew off, and I nearly came to mischief trying to clasp it to my head whilst cycling one handedly).

 But though we see plenty of people adopting the aforementioned slightly mannish straw trilby on a sunny day, felt trilby on an autumn, and woolly beanie when it’s really properly cold, I want to suggest the idea of elegant womens vintage hats for fun.